 When a track is ‘life-expired’ and maintenance is too expensive or ineffective, we come up with solutions to refurbish or renew the track.
 These major projects are part of our Railway Upgrade Plan, and we carry them out at weekends or over bank holidays to minimise disruption.

-One of these schemes of work was at Purley on the Brighton Mainline over Christmas 2015.
-The switches and crossings and other track equipment that make up the complex junction were completely replaced to provide better, more reliable journeys on the railway line.
+One of these schemes of work was at New Cross station, south of London Bridge on the Charing Cross to Dover Mainline, over Christmas 2016.
+The switches and crossings and other track equipment that make up the complex junction, which is third-rail electrified, were completely replaced to provide better, more reliable journeys on the railway line – see our video below.

 Usually there’s a line speed restriction of around 50mph for a week after track renewal, to allow the ballast to settle.
 But after track work at Belford on the East Coast Mainline in September 2016, passenger trains ran on the track at full line speed up to 125mph thanks to engineering innovations.